Marvel Games

-Marvel Games is the licensing brand for video games based on Marvel properties, and is also the video game division of Disney Interactive.
-Before the incorporation of Marvel Games, video games based on Marvel properties released between 1982 and 1985 were handled by Marvel Comics Group, with Marvel video games from 1986 to 1998 being handled by Marvel Entertainment Group, while video games based on Marvel properties prior to the incorporation of Marvel Games were handled directly by Marvel Enterprises.
+Marvel Games is the video game brand and division responsible for licensing and overseeing video games based on Marvel properties.
+It is part of the Disney Games Group, within Disney Entertainment.
+Prior to the incorporation of Marvel Games, video games based on Marvel properties were handled by Marvel Comics Group from 1982 to 1985, Marvel Entertainment Group from 1986 to 1998, and subsequently by Marvel Enterprises until the establishment of Marvel Games.